the glorious Liberty

 Peter went on in his second epistle to encourage them to diligently pursue such things, that at the resurrection they might be found without spot and blameless (2 PETER 3:14).
 If they were going to be found blameless, then they were not going to be living in sin.
 No where does Peter suggest anything about the sinner being cleansed or made perfect after his resurrection.
 It was all to be done here, in this present life.
 As such, they were to obey the Lord's precepts and learn to discipline themselves to live godly, righteous lives.

-- 2 PETER 1:5-11 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity. . . .
+- 2 PETER 1:5-11 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness charity. . . .

 - But he that lacketh these things is blind, and cannot see afar off, and hath forgotten that he was purged from his old sins.
 Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: for so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ.

-Then Peter told them to add to their faith virtue, and then knowledge, and then temperance, and then patience, and then godliness, and then brotherly kindness, and finally charity.
+Then Peter wrote them to add to their faith virtue, and then knowledge, and then temperance, and then patience, and then godliness, and then brotherly kindness, and finally charity.
 All of this demands effort and decision and discipline.
 But if one is not disciplined and has not learned to produce these fruit, then as Peter said, he "is blind and cannot see afar off", which means that he does not look at life in the perspective of the resurrection.
 He is living solely for this earthly existence and does not realize, or seem to realize, that there is a judgment day fast approaching.

-Howbeit, for those who did what Peter instructed, for them an entrance was to be opened into that everlasting kingdom of the resurrection.
+Howbeit, for those who did what Peter instructed, for them an entrance was to be opened into that everlasting kingdom of the resurrection (1:12).
 Those who learned to produce and harvest these fruit were assured a seat at the table in that heavenly banquet (GALATIANS 5:21-22).
 All others were wandering around lost and confused, bewildered about all which life seemed to throw at them.
 They look at life as unfair and perhaps see GOD as cruel or uncaring, or unable to manage HIS creation.